 As Brit explains, “If you’re looking to avoid color altogether, you can always focus on incorporating curvy shapes and rounded silhouettes in neutral hues (like the Texada Sofa).
-Or, if you’re open to a bit of color, you could add a pastel throw pillow or two to your otherwise neutral palette, which is what I like to do.
+Or, if you’re open to a bit of color, you could add a modern throw pillow or two to your otherwise neutral palette, which is what I like to do.
 I also think that using a variety of textures or adding a single geometric pattern can help one to layer on another element without it feeling too over-the-top.”

 Simple, modern elements allow you to bring your favorite features of this style into your space without the total commitment.